tasmota/docs/docs/Smart-Meter-Interface.md

 !!! note
     Additional hardware may be required to read certain measuring devices.
 For example: RS485toTTL adapter for Modbus, IR transistor for electricity meters.
 Sometimes an additional IR diode and resistors.

+By default, a SENSOR telegram is sent to MQTT every 300 seconds.
+This can be adjusted by changing the [TelePeriod](https://tasmota.github.io/docs/Commands/#teleperiod).

 ## Descriptor Syntax
 This section must be present, even if it's empty.
 If compiled with `SML_REPLACE_VARS`, here is the place where text variables can be defined for the script: